-You are invited to find out more about the BAT Group strategy, business model, structure and governance in BAT's 2023 Combined Annual and Sustainability Report.
-ITCAN is also currently preparing and finalizing its first local Sustainability report.
+You are invited to find out more about the BAT Group strategy, business model, structure and governance in BAT's 2024 Combined Annual and Sustainability Report..

-Our Supply Chain
+Supply Chain

-Alongside its traditional cigarette products, ITCAN's portfolio includes non-combustible products such as vaping products, and nicotine therapy replacement pouches.
+Alongside its traditional cigarette products, ITCAN's portfolio includes non-combustible products such as vaping products, and nicotine replacement therapy pouches.

-As such, ITCAN relies on the BAT Group supply chain, which includes BAT Group's owned manufacturing facilities and third party contracted manufacturing facilities, and which touches several industries with human rights risks and impacts, including agriculture for our tobacco supply chain, product material sourcing like paper and filters for cigarettes and manufacturing and electronics for our New Category supply chain.
+As such, ITCAN relies on the BAT Group supply chain, which includes BAT Group's owned manufacturing facilities and third party contracted manufacturing facilities, which touches several industries with potential human rights risks and impacts, including agriculture for our tobacco supply chain, product material sourcing like paper and filters for cigarettes and manufacturing and electronics for our New Category products supply chain.

-ITCAN fully adheres to the BAT Group's human rights related policies and standards as this relates to the supply chain for its own products.
+ITCAN has adopted for local implementation and continues to fully adhere to the BAT Group's human rights related policies and standards as this relates to the supply chain for ITCAN's own products.
 BAT Group assesses suppliers' inherent risk exposure against Verisk Maplecroft human rights indices and conducts independent audits on the highest-risk suppliers.
 For more information, see page 5.

 The majority of the BAT Group's tobacco is sourced by the BAT Group's own Leaf Operations through direct contracts with over 91,000 farmers.
-The remainder is from third-party suppliers that, in turn, contract with more than 154,000 farmers.
+The remainder is from third-party suppliers that, in turn, contract with more than 157,000 farmers.